betaflight/betaflight.com/docs/wiki/guides/current/GPS-Rescue-v4-4.md

 - A working GPS module.
 Modern UBlox units work well.
 Check that they support UBlox, 10hz updates, and that they have a backup battery, so that it will regain satellites during repeated power cycles much more quickly.
 - `set GPS_PROVIDER = GPS_UBLOX` enables `UBLOX` mode.
 This is recommended and is now the default.
 - if the GPS doesn't support `UBLOX`, try `NMEA`.
 Some, but not all, NMEA-only units will provide 10Hz data updates, and can work really well.
-NMEA at 1Hz makes it very difficult for the quad to fly home; it will jerk and jump every second, with very erratic rescue flight behaviour.
+NMEA at 1Hz makes it very difficult for the quad to fly home; it will jerk and jump every second, with very erratic rescue flight behavior.
 - test the accuracy of your GPS by watching it in Configurator while stable on a desk outdoors.
 Zoom in on the map and see how the position moves around, especially if the quad is put on an angle and some satellites are lost.
 Note that altitude estimation is quite unstable.
 It can take a long time for the GPS to really settle down.

 - If a Baro is present, enabling it will improve IMU altitude estimations significantly.
 We recommend enabling Baro by default, especially for short flights (eg up to 10-15min).
 Usually this results in better altitude control and more reliable landings.
 Check the Baro data in the sensors tab after enabling the `ALTITUDE` debug.
 It should be reasonably smooth after arming.
 Whether or not Baro is helpful is readily seen by doing some LOS rescues at low altitude over flat ground.
 For longer flights, and some Baro hardware, Baro drift can be more of a problem than GPS drift.
 Hence do some testing with it on or off and then set your Baro trust value appropriately for the kind of flying you intend to do.